opendp/opendp/docs/source/getting-started/tabular-data/essential-statistics.rst

             ...     # NEW CODE STARTING HERE
             ...     margins=[
             ...         dp.polars.Margin(
-            ...             # the length of the data is no greater than ...             #    average quarterly survey size (public) * number of quarters (public) ...             max_length=150_000
+            ...             # The length of the data is no greater than:
+            ...             #    average quarterly survey size * number of quarters ...             # (both public)
+            ...             max_length=150_000
             ...             * 36
-            ...             # Remember to only use public information when determining max_length.
+            ...             # Remember to only use public information ...             # when determining max_length.
             ...         ),
             ...     ],
             ... )